-LACERS may engage the services of its custodian bank, third-party vendors, and with the concurrence of the City Attorney's Office, outside counsel, to assist LACERS to monitor securities litigation cases in which LACERS may have an interest, evaluate LACERS' potential losses, provide recommendations concerning whether to take an active role in the litigation, and/or represent LACERS in cases in which the Board has agreed to seek an active role.
+LACERS may engage the services of its custodian bank, third-party vendors, and with the concurrence of the City Attorney's Office, outside counsel, to assist LACERS with monitoring securities litigation cases in which LACERS may have an interest, evaluating LACERS' potential losses, providing recommendations about whether to take an active role in litigation, representing LACERS in cases in which the Board has agreed to seek an active role, assisting LACERS with participation in foreign securities actions, representing LACERS in corporate investigations and resulting derivative actions, and/or assisting LACERS with recovering assets in antitrust actions.

-2. Threshold for Determinations by the Board to Actively Participate a) Domestic Securities Actions
+2. Board Determinations and Delegated Authority to City Attorney and Staff a) Domestic Securities Actions